deepthipr7/AnomalyDetection/README.md

       Alternate Outlier Detection Methods: Median/Mean Absolute Deviation instead of Standard Deviation

 # Execution Instructions (in Linux)
 1. The code is developed in python.
 2. Download or clone the repository.
 3. Go to the folder and right click open terminal.
-4. Make sure to have a python version of 2.7 and above.
+4. Make sure to have a python version of 2.7 or above.
 5. Install pandas with command - sudo pip install pandas.
 6. Install stl decomposition with command - pip install stldecompose.
 7. Install plotlib with the command - sudo apt-get install python-matplotlib.
 8. Install numpy with command - sudo pip install numpy.
-9. Run jupyter notebook command.
+9. Run command jupyter notebook.
 10. Jupyter opens in the browser.
-Double-click Anomaly detection algorithm.ipynb
+Double-click Anomaly detection algorithm.ipynb.
 11. Run the code or shift+enter to get the results.